History

 Why Every Swiss House Must Have a Nuclear Bunker (The Law Explained)

 Switzerland is famous for peace, precision, and mountains.
-But beneath those idyllic Alpine meadows lies something nobody expects: the world’s most extensive network of nuclear bunkers.
+But beneath those idyllic Alpine meadows lies something nobody expects — even more hidden than the fake chalets concealing artillery: the world’s most extensive network of nuclear bunkers.
 Not in some secret military zone, but under your neighbor’s house.
 Under your ski chalet.
-Under the local grocery store.
-This isn’t paranoia.
-It’s law.
-For more than 60
+Under the local grocery

 Why Every Swiss House Must Have a Nuclear Bunker (The Law Explained) Read More »